Nine Reasons to See a Registered Dietitian Nutritionist (RDN)

 It is important to know that all dietitians are nutritionists, but not all nutritionists are dietitians.
 Nutritionists may be an individual who studied nutrition, but not trained in Medical Nutrition Therapy or may not have any formal training.

-The following are just a few of the reasons to consult with a RDN.
+Here are our 9 reasons to consult with a RDN:

 - You have diabetes, cardiovascular problems or high blood pressure.
 An RD will help you safely change your eating plan without compromising taste or nutrition.